stjude/Episomizer/examples/README.md

 $ episomizer composer circ -c ./testdata/intmd/reviewed_data/Reviewed_segments_for_graph_relapse_rawCNA.txt -l ./testdata/intmd/reviewed_data/Reviewed_edges_for_graph_relapse_rawCNA.txt -d ./testdata/output/double_minutes_relapse.txt
 ```

-## Notes on the diagnosis sample (SJHGG019)
+## Notes on the diagnosis sample (SJHGG019_E)
 We used the same workflow to generate putative edges for the diagnosis sample, but since the sequencing coverage
-for the diagnosis sample is much choppier, the SCNA segments boundaries are not as accurate as the relapse sample,
+for the diagnosis sample is much choppier, the CNA segments boundaries are not as accurate as the relapse sample,
 which influenced the identification of a few SVs.
 After manual review of the reads and their Blat results, together
 with the Chromium data, we rescued eight missed SVs.
 The review process can be viewed
 at [edges_review_diagnosis_rawCNA.xlsx](../testdata/intmd/reviewed_data/edges_review_diagnosis_rawCNA.xlsx).